10-Andy/Broncos-Country/README.md

 *   #### **Navigation**

      I've used __Bootstraps Javascript__ to implement a responsive navbar, on mobile device it will have an american football icon.
 It will have the navbar fixed to the top of the page and include 5 links to allow easy navigation.

+*    #### **Welcome Section**

+     This displays the teams logo surrounded by 4 short paragraphs, these will have 4 facts about the teams history.
+Two paragraphs will be hidden on mobile for design purposes.